 Diaphragm pumps use connecting rods, pneumatic devices or hydraulic devices to drive the flexible diaphragm in the pump body to carry out linear reciprocating motion, the diaphragm moves periodically so that the volume of the pump cavity changes, thus generating pressure to inhale and discharge the flow body.

 When the diaphragm moves to one side, the valve at the suction port opens and fluid enters the pump.
-When moved to the other side, the valve at the outlet opens and the fluid is pressurized and discharged.
+When the diaphragm moves to the other side, the valve at the outlet opens and lets the fluid flow out.

 Overview | |